On this page

 Atlas runs a query to determine the documents that match the criteria for archiving.
 Atlas refers to this query as a job.

 By default, Atlas runs the job every five minutes.
-If the size or number of documents to archive doesn't meet the threshold, Atlas expands the job interval by ten minutes, up to a maximum of twelve hours.
+If the size or number of documents to archive doesn't meet the threshold, Atlas expands the job interval by five minutes, up to a maximum of four hours.
 If the job interval reaches the maximum or if either the size or number of documents to archive reaches the threshold, Atlas runs the job again and resets the job interval to five minutes.

 If you specify a time window when you want to run the job, Atlas runs the job continuously during that time window.
 If a running job doesn't complete during the time window, Atlas continues to run the job until it completes.
 If all archiving jobs reach the maximum threshold for either the size or number of documents to archive during three consecutive archive windows, we recommend that you increase the frequency.